YasinAflatoon/HTML/notes/BasicTags.md

 ### Big and Small

-We have two other tags which we can apply on our paragraph words to make them big, or smaller than normal size.
+We have two other tags which we can apply to our paragraph words to make them big, or smaller than normal size.

 ``` HTML
 <body>